Kobzol/cargo-pgo/README.md

 wrapped commands, since it doesn't really make sense to perform PGO on debug builds.
 If you want to pass any commands to `cargo` itself, pass them after `--`.

-1) Generate the profiles
+1) **Generate the profiles**

     First, you need to generate the PGO profiles.
 You can currently do it in three ways:
-    - Build an instrumented binary and then run it manually.
+    - Build an instrumented binary and then run it manually (**recommended**).
         ```bash
         $ cargo pgo build
         ```
         After the binary is built, you should execute it on some workloads.
+Note that the binary will be located at `<target-dir>/<target-triple>/release/<binary-name>`.
     - Run an instrumented version of your binary.
         ```bash
         $ cargo pgo run